 - pyloric stenosis

-Balsalazide tablets are not approved for children under the age of 18 years.
-In capsule form, it is approved for children between the ages of 5 and 17 years to take the drug up to a maximum of 8 weeks.
+Children under the age of 18 years should not take balsalazide tablets.
+This drug form does not have approval for use in this age group.
+In capsule form, it is approved for children ages 5–17 years to take the drug for up to a maximum of 8 weeks.

-People on low-sodium diets may wish to speak to their doctor before taking balsalazide.
+People on low-sodium diets may wish to speak with their doctor before taking balsalazide.
 The capsules and pills have a high sodium content and could affect intake.

-Different brands may offer pills of different sizes and have different recommended doses.
-Giazo, for example, is a 1.1 gram (g) dose taken twice daily with or without food.
+Different brands may offer pills of different sizes and have different recommended dosages.

 Always check the packaging for instructions.

-Talk to your doctor before suddenly stopping this medication.
-Stopping the medication might worsen your condition and symptoms.
+A person should talk with their doctor before suddenly stopping this medication.
+Stopping the medication might worsen their condition and symptoms.

-Here are several extra considerations to bear in mind when transporting, acquiring, or storing acitretin:
+Here are several extra considerations to bear in mind when transporting, acquiring, or storing balsalazide:

-- Balsalazide can be taken with or without food.
+- Balsalazide is safe to take with or without food.

 - Store balsalazide at room temperature away from moisture.

-- When traveling, always have this medication with you.
-Do not store it in checked luggage when flying, and keep the prescription-labeled box with you.
+- When traveling, always have balsalazide to hand.
+Do not store it in checked luggage when flying, and keep the prescription-labeled box with the medication.

 - Do not store balsalazide in the glove compartment of a car in extreme temperatures.